5l1v3r1/Sonarr-wiki/Health-Checks.md

 1. Begin adding a new Series by searching for a name, but do not submit
 2. In the 'Path' dropdown, select 'Add a different path'
 3. Click the cross at the end of a row to remove the unused path

+The message will continue to appear until all series have their root folder updated to the new root folder.
+To change the root folder for other series, visit the series editor.